 In today’s business world, the desire to reach more consumers is a top priority.
 With global online purchasing easier to accommodate, and businesses expanding into new geographies, one can naturally expect a surge in non-English speaking customers.
 This is certainly having an impact on contact center strategies as we must determine how to provide support to these new clients.
 For enterprise level organizations with a global presence, the infrastructure may already be in place to address this.
 For those without, including the small-to-medium sized company, perhaps this presents a dilemma.
 How does a contact center without a formal multilingual support system handle non-English calls?

 One should never lose sight of the customer experience.
-There are numerous studies that highlight how significant the customer experience is to your bottom line, including several 2013 reports from ICMI that clearly link customer experience to customer engagement and to the customer’s lifetime value.
+There are numerous studies that highlight how significant the customer experience is to your bottom line.
+They clearly link customer experience to customer engagement, and to the customer’s lifetime value.
 Are you still not convinced?
 Research also shows a rise in customer defections after only one bad experience!
 For those of us in the contact center, failing the customer is not an option.